shampy911/best-pineapple/content/pages/index.md

           colours that too within a month only.The trainers are superb, knowledgeable, understanding and pay utmost importance to everybody.
-          They helped me to apply and choose college in Canada, prepared my Visa file from scratch and informed me of all devlopments with transparency and speed.
+          They helped me to apply and choose college in Canada, prepared my Visa file from scratch and informed me of all developments with transparency and speed.
 Finally, I got study permit for my dream destination CANADA.Abroad Heights has played a significant role in my achivements and i will be forever indebted to them for showing me the trust and confidence i needed in my most important phase.THANKS A TON TEAM!!!
         author: Kapil Chaudhary
       - author: Deegan Wallace
         avatar: images/deegan_wallace.jpg